 TELUS Fund is recognized by the CRTC as a Certified Independent Production Fund.
 Thanks to the success of TELUS Optik TV with more than 1.1 Million customers in British Columbia, Alberta, and Quebec, TELUS Fund has committed over $25M to more than 100 projects since 2013.

-Her BC post-secondary career included senior arts leadership positions at Simon Fraser University, Emily Carr College (now University) of Art and Design; and Open Learning Agency/Knowledge Network.
+She is immediate past Chair, Knowledge Network Corporation Board, on which she served for 12 years.
+She is a former Chair, British Columbia Arts Council, and for 19 years board member of British Columbia Film (now Creative BC).
+Her BC post-secondary career included senior arts leadership positions at Simon Fraser University, Emily Carr College (now University) of Art and Design and Open Learning Agency/Knowledge Network.

-Nini is a member of the Order of Canada and former Chair of the British Columbia Arts Council.
-Her awards include Honourary Doctor of Laws from Simon Fraser University (2015), recognition as one of the Top 100 Canada’s Most Powerful Women by the Women’s Executive Network (2013), the Keith Kelly Award for Cultural Leadership from the Canadian Conference of the Arts, and the President’s 40th Anniversary Award from Simon Fraser University for her lifetime of devotion to the arts and leadership in the creation of their School for the Contemporary Arts
+Nini is a member of the Order of Canada.
+Her awards and recognition include Canada 150 Women (2017) Honorary Doctor of Laws from Simon Fraser University (2015), , recognition as one of Top 100 Canada’s Most Powerful Women by the Women’s Executive Network (2013), and Keith Kelly Award for Cultural Leadership from Canadian Conference of the Arts (2006), and President’s 40th Anniversary Award from Simon Fraser University for her lifetime of devotion to the arts and leadership in the creation of their School for the Contemporary Arts (2005).

 Nelson currently serves as on the boards of Providence Health Care, the Providence Residential & Community Care, and the Richmond Hospital Foundation.
 Previously he has also served as a member the TELUS Vancouver Community Board.